SAP BEx Query Designer Tutorial

 Conditions & Exceptions

-Conditions act as filters on key figures. e.g. Top 10 customers, products with bottom 10% margin, etc.
+Conditions act as filters on key figures, for example the top 10 customers or products with the bottom 10% margin.

-Exceptions are similar to “conditional highlighting” in MS excel.
-They are used to highlight rows / columns / cells where the KPI value is above or below a certain threshold.
-As these are not imported to a BO Universe, we will not discuss them in details in current tutorial.
+Exceptions are similar to “conditional highlighting” in MS Excel.
+They highlight rows, columns, or cells where the KPI value is above or below a certain threshold.
+As these are not imported to a BO Universe, they are not discussed in detail in this article.